Electromagnetic energy calibration of the SoLid detector with horizontal muons: Introduction

 However, the detector does not directly deliver the positron energy information at the cube level.
 The starting point for any analysis is the digitised readout from the MPPCs.
 Therefore, signal candidates must be defined from this input.
 More precisely, the MPPC response must be transformed back into the list of detection cubes involved in the event.
-This list of cubes contains the energy deposits from the annihilation gamma and positron if the mean path length of the annihilation gamma is enough to escape the annihilation cube.
-In addition to verifying the energy estimator suggested in Equation~\ref{eq:e_estimator}, the reconstructed annihilation gamma clusters also provide a very powerful background rejection tool.
+This list of cubes contains the energy deposits from the annihilation gamma and positron if the mean path length of the annihilation gamma is enough to escape the AC.
+In addition to verifying the energy estimator suggested in Equation (\ref{eq:e_estimator}), the reconstructed annihilation gamma clusters also provide a very powerful background rejection tool.
 Figure~\ref{fig:ccube} sketches the basics of the reconstruction problem.
 If there is an energy deposit $E_j$, then the WLS fibres act as linear projectors to transfer light to the MPPC.
 As mentioned above, the planes are optically decoupled; hence, the reconstruction problem can be posed for each plane individually.
-By postulating $a_{ij}$ as the projector from cube \textit{j}\@ to MPPC \textit{i}\@, the readout value for this particular MPPC is calculated as follows:
+We postulate $f_{ij}$ as the projector from cube \textit{j}\@ to MPPC \textit{i}\@ (generally speaking, $f_{ij}$ represents the fraction of light generated in the given cube received by an individual fibre).
+The definition of $f_{ij}$ involves the absolute energy scale and the MPPC gain.
+It is discussed in more detail in Section~\ref{sec:relative}.
+The readout value for this particular MPPC is calculated as follows:

 where $p_i$ corresponds to one of the 64 readout projection values (twice the sum of the number of cubes in rows and columns) and 256 corresponds to the number of cubes in the plane.
 A similar equation can be written for each individual MPPC.
 Afterwards, the system of 64 equations can be represented in matrix form as: